fsmosca/rflask/README.md

 ### Note

 The `app.yaml` is using flexible environment.
-Attempts to use standard enviroment does not work.
+Attempts to use standard enviroment did not work so far.